Cactus-Network/cactus-agent/src/rpc/README.md

 ---

 **Case 1** Connect to local rpc server by a service name.
-If `configPath` is omitted, `chia-agent` tries to search from default config file path.
+If `configPath` is omitted, `cactus-agent` tries to search from default config file path.
 ```typescript
 options = {
   service: "farmer"|"harvester"|"full_node"|"wallet"|"crawler";